- Download our Moving to Sweden Guide (PDF)

-Sweden's exceptionally high taxes but extensive emphasis on welfare benefits means that even workers maintaining mid-level positions and moderate salaries can access a high standard of healthcare, reputable schools for their children, and retirement security for years to come.
+Expats planning on working in Sweden should stake less in the amount of their monthly salary, and more in the quality of their life ahead.
+Sweden's exceptionally high taxes and emphasis on welfare benefits mean that even workers maintaining mid-level positions and moderate salaries can access a high standard of healthcare, reputable schools for their children, and retirement security.

-With such obvious draws, it seems millions of expats would be marching on Sweden's entry points, but a highly-skilled labour force and a fairly insular economy prohibit easy entrance into the Swedish working world.
+With such obvious draws, it seems millions of expats would be marching on Sweden's entry points, but a highly skilled labour force and a fairly insular economy prohibit easy entrance into the Swedish working world.

 Expats wanting to work in Sweden should have at least a basic knowledge of the language.
 Most jobs require fluency in Swedish, with the exception being large multinationals that use English as their corporate language, most of which are located in Stockholm.

-It follows that these international companies are often an expat's most likely opportunity for employment.
-Many companies are more willing to hire expats who don’t speak Swedish if the potential employee shows an interest in learning and would at least be able to understand what is spoken about around the coffee machine.
+International companies are therefore often an expat's most likely opportunity for employment.
+That said, companies are more inclined to hire non-Swedish-speaking expats if the potential employee at least shows an interest in learning and would, at the minimum, be able to understand what is said around the water cooler.

 Expats who don't speak Swedish and who don't have any interest in becoming a member of the corporate world should consult the Swedish labour shortage list, a twice-annually published detail of the country's needs in the labour force.
 The chance of finding a job in Sweden is significantly better if an expat’s profession appears on this list.